aditya-5/Foodents/README.md

 *`Sharing and commenting`<br>

 #### Fridege
-`Fridge` feature is the core of our web application,
+`Fridge` feature is the core of our web application!
+Have specific ingredients?
+Use our Fridge Feature to search for recipes based on the specific set of ingredients you have in fridge!

 #### Search
+Looking for a particular recipe?
+Use our Search Recipe feature to search recipes by title

 #### Sharing and commenting
+Register/Login to interact with other users on Foodents.
+Share your personalised recipes and hear what others have to say about it.

 ### Our developers